lanterndevs/Lantern-Client/README.md

     <li>Install dependencies: Run <code>npm install --legacy-peer-deps</code> inside the project folder</li>
   <li>You can start a development server by running <code>yarn start</code> or <code>npm run start</code>.
 Enjoy and best of luck with your financial growth!</li>
 </ol>

+# License
+Lantern is released under the terms of the GPL v3 license.
+For more information see https://www.gnu.org/licenses/gpl-3.0.en.html.